yashogunjal/SemanticSegmentation3D/README.md

 # SemanticSegmentation3D
-Semantic Segmentation of 3D brain images of mitochondria in hippocampal region
+Semantic Segmentation of 3D brain images of mitochondria in hippocampal region using 3D-Unet model